Building a positive school culture through digital citizenship

 Most schools focus on empowering individuals to thrive and grow into their own, and technology can be a tool to help shape such personalized learning paths.
 Learners of any age can tap into multimedia content in an instant for answers and inspiration and then voice their own artistic expression within minutes by producing and sharing their own images, videos, and music.
 Yet as Spiderman’s uncle said, “With great power comes great responsibility.”

 In today’s digital age, teaching digital citizenship skills is paramount for school leaders and educators.
-So, how are your school, staff, and students prepared to live up to your school’s vision with technology at the forefront?
+So, how are your teachers, staff members, and students prepared to live up to your school’s vision with technology at the forefront?

 Educational videos for digital citizenship